-It is nice to know that today there are many classic diesels preserved on many heritage railways.
+Today, it is great to see some classic diesels preserved on many heritage railways.
 There are even a few that are still running on the mainline.

 Wherever the old classic trains are I love to go and see them.
 They bring back many memories to me from my trainspotting days from the late 70’s to the early 90’s.

 My list of my favourite diesel trains

 The ‘Hoover’ is my number one, I love the style and sound of it.
 Back in the 1980’s I remembering going crazy once I had seen all 50 of the class.
 Although I did become sad at seeing a line of scrapped 50’s at Laira depot.

 Every morning during the week back in the early 1980’s I use to wait around for the 08.50 Royal Mail train before going to school.
 Nearly every time it had a ‘Peak’ hauling it.